brandon-rhodes/blog/texts/brandon/2018/twiddler.rst

 but it was evidently not making sense to the driver.

-Was my old device simply broken, and I had wasted all of those years of keeping it carefully in its box?
+Was my old device simply broken, and it was in vain that I had kept it carefully in its box all these years?
 Or was the driver not communicating correctly?

 It was clearly time to step in with some simple Python code